ContextVM/wotrlay/wotrlay.md

 For ranking, Wotrlay integrates Relatr, a service that computes a per-pubkey score.
 Relatr is reached through ContextVM, which means the ranking service isn't a HTTP endpoint, it's a Nostr-native request/response interaction.

 This post is part of a larger series.
-Next, we'll publish a practical article about building CVM clients without SDKs or dependencies—just keys, events, and relays, the code of project is a demonstration of this as well.
+Next, we'll publish a practical article about building CVM clients without SDKs or dependencies—just keys, events, and relays.
+That continuation is now available as [`docs/article/cvm-clients-nostr-way.md`](docs/article/cvm-clients-nostr-way.md).
 Here, we'll walk through how Wotrlay works: the bucket model, how rank drives permissions, the newcomer onboarding path, and why ContextVM makes the ranking service swappable without rebuilding the relay.

 BTW We're running a public instance at wss://wotr.relatr.xyz that anyone can connect to and test.